istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 [...]
 {{< /text >}}

-Reviewing the [Envoy's Authorization service documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto), you can see that the message has these attributes:
+Reviewing [Envoy's Authorization service documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto), you can see that the message has these attributes:

 {{< text json >}}
 OkHttpResponse